debatelab/deepa2/README.md

 We welcome contributions to this repository, especially scripts that port existing datasets to the DeepA2 Framework.
 Within this repo, a code module that transforms data into the DeepA2 format contains

-1. a Builder class that describes how DeepA2 examples will be constructed and that implements the abstract `core.Builder` interface (such as, e.g., `nli_builder.eSNLIBuilder`);
+1. a Builder class that describes how DeepA2 examples will be constructed and that implements the abstract `core.Builder` interface (such as, e.g., `nli_builder.ESNLIBuilder`);
 2. a DataLoader which provides a method for loading the raw data as a HF Dataset object (such as, for example, `aifdb_builder.AIFDBLoader`) -- you may use `core.DataLoader` as is in case the data is available in a way compatible with HF Dataset;
 3. dataclasses which describe the features of the raw data and the preprocessed data, and which extend the dummy classes `core.RawExample` and `core.PreprocessedExample`;
 4. a script that defines a typer app / command for transforming the original data, using the concrete builder (such as, e.g., `scripts/build_nli.py`);